Phringe315/From-Within-Devlog/Devlogs/devlog-003.md

 It’s a marker of how the work is being approached going forward.

-Only after the structure and the language to describe it were in place did it feel appropriate to begin building
+Only after the structure and the language to describe it were in place did it feel appropriate to continue building.